cashweaver-zz/hn-who-is-hiring-search/README.md

 ## Usage

+1. Install dependencies and ensure postgresql is running.
 1. Populate the database `npm run populateDb`.
 1. Customize the query in `config.js`.
 1. Run the query `npm run query`.